 I may have missed the invitation to schedule my vaccination.
 How do I confirm my eligibility and access registration?

 Eligibility can be found on the DOH website.
 Eligible employees can schedule online using:

 No, but all members of UW Medicine teams are strongly encouraged to get the vaccine.
 This will allow healthcare workers to continue safely caring for patients during the COVID-19 infection surge.
 The more members of the UW Medicine community who are vaccinated, the safer it will be for our patients, staff and families, faculty, trainees and students.

-While declination is an option, our goal is 100% compliance with this COVID-19 prevention campaign as it is with the influenza prevention program.
+While declination is an option, our goal is 100% compliance with this COVID-19 prevention campaign, as it is with the influenza prevention program.
 Staff may choose to schedule, postpone or decline, but it is a requirement to respond and select an option.
 Opting to decline or postpone will not prevent you from scheduling at a future time.
-If you have specific questions related to your personal health and if you should receive the vaccine, please talk with your healthcare provider.
+If you have specific questions related to your personal health and whether or not you should receive the vaccine, please talk with your healthcare provider.

 Is there a cost for UW Medicine employees to get the vaccine?